1. Give Thought to Size and Layout

 - ambient (general) lighting

 Lingering cooking smells are a common problem in open plan kitchen, dining and living spaces.
 Giving extraction some thought at the design stage can help mitigate this issue.
+Ideas include:

-4. Introduce Natural Light
+4. Introducing Natural Light is Vital

 - a bank of rooflights